LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/12/setup.md

 <img alt="dotnet ef" src="images/dotnet-ef.png"  />

-If see an error message, or anything other than this output, go back to the top of this tutorial and double-check each of the steps, paying special attention to the package versions.
+Now you can close the cmd by typing "exit" and Enter.
+If you see an error message, or anything other than this output, go back to the top of this tutorial and double-check each of the steps, paying special attention to the package versions.

 ### Configure Database Location